Vishal-080/VIshal-080/README.md

 <br/>
 <p text-align="center"> A dedicated Front-End Web developer with a specialized skill set
     that enables me to build robust web applications.
-I am adept in front-end, front-end frameworks and tools and have an eye for performance and accuracy.
+I am adept in front-end development, front-end libraries, and frameworks, and have an eye for details, performance and accuracy.
 </p>
 <br/>